I ran a landscaping business in San Diego, mostly focusing on lawn care.

 After your ground is level and prepared with all the amendments, you'll be ready to install your sprinkler system.
-I've written a full article, complete with pictures and videos, on how to easily install a basic yard sprinkler system.
-Even if you've never touched a sprinkler in your life, you should be able to fully create your own yard sprinkler system.
+(I've also written a full article, complete with pictures and videos, on how to easily install a basic yard sprinkler system.
+Even if you've never touched a sprinkler in your life, you should be able to fully create your own yard sprinkler system.)

-If you're comfortable installing your own sprinkler system and don't need to visit my other article, just remember to install your sprinklers so that the heads are 1/2 inch above the dirt.
+If you're comfortable installing your own sprinkler system, just remember to install your sprinklers so that the heads are 1/2 inch above the dirt.
 Sod is generally 3/4 to 1 inch thick, so if all of your sprinkler heads are sticking 1/2 inch above the ground, they should line up perfectly with the sod once the ground compacts a bit.

 In order to get all the sprinklers to the height you want, unscrew your riser from the pipe and cut off as many sections as it takes to get the right height.
 Do that to all of your sprinklers.
 After this, you'll be ready to order your sod.

 At this point, you should have your soil completely prepared and leveled and your sprinkler system installed.
 Now comes time to purchase and/or lay your sod.

 Your sod will arrive in strips that are generally 2 feet wide and about 8 feet long.
 It's recommended that you lay it immediately upon arrival to keep the roots from drying out.